ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 ln -s example_pkg example_pkg_YOUR_USERNAME
 ```

-On how to install the package and on how to upload this to [text.pypi.org]
+On how to install the package and on how to upload this to [test.pypi.org]
 see [packaging-python-projects].

 ## Considerations

-Reading the reasoning behind `poetry` gives the impression of a **not invented
+Reading the reasoning behind [poetry] gives the impression of a **not invented
-here** project: about `pipenv` "I do not like the CLI it provides, or some of
+here** project: about [pipenv] "I do not like the CLI it provides, or some of
 the decisions made, and I think we can make a better and more intuitive one."
 Intuitiveness is the best for a software one writes by it oneself.
 Writing a
 tool because dependency management is "convoluted"  and "hard to understand"